zerosonesfun/Surfle/README.md

 3. **Edit any `webring.json` file in the main repository**

-   * In your fork, find and open the `webring.json` file
+   * In your fork, find and open the `webring.json` file related to your site
    * Click the pencil ✏️ icon to edit it
    * Add your site URL to the list, like this: